arunav-bhattacharya/dsalgo-problems/README.md

 #### 2. [LC-Medium: 209.
 Minimum Size Subarray Sum](https://leetcode.com/problems/minimum-size-subarray-sum/)

-- First, we will add-up elements from the beginning of the array until their sum becomes greater than or equal to `‘S’`.
+- First, we will add-up elements from the beginning of the array until their sum becomes greater than or equal to `'S'`.
 - These elements will constitute our sliding window.
-We are asked to find the smallest such window having a sum greater than or equal to `‘S’`.
+We are asked to find the smallest such window having a sum greater than or equal to `'S'`.
 We will remember the length of this window as the smallest window so far.
 - After this, we will keep adding one element in the sliding window (i.e. slide the window ahead), in a stepwise fashion.
 - In each step, we will also try to shrink the window from the beginning.
-We will shrink the window until the window’s sum is smaller than `‘S’` again.
+We will shrink the window until the window's sum is smaller than `'S'` again.
 This is needed as we intend to find the smallest window.
 This shrinking will also happen in multiple steps; in each step we will do two things:
     - Check if the current window length is the smallest so far, and if so, remember its length.
     - Subtract the first element of the window from the running sum to shrink the sliding window.